bitvavo/python-bitvavo-api/README-REST.md

 To trade and execute your advanced trading strategies, Bitvavo SDK for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/).

 - [Prerequisites](#prerequisites) - what you need to start developing with Bitvavo SDK for Python.
-- [Get started](#get-started) - rapidy create an app and start trading with Bitvavo.
 - [API reference](#api-reference) - in-depth information about Bitvavo SDK for Python

-This page shows you how to use Bitvavo SDK for Python with websockets.
-For REST, see [Readme-rest](./README-REST.md).
+This page gives reference information for REST calls made using Bitvavo SDK for Python.

 ## Prerequisites